Saving Electricity home

 X

-Most people are surprised to learn that the typical diet (what people normally eat) uses 356% more energy to produce than a typical vegan diet -- and therefore 356% more energy pollution.
+Most people are surprised to learn that the typical diet (what people normally eat) uses twice as much energy to produce than a typical vegan diet -- and therefore twice as much energy-related pollution.

 The reason is that livestock are food factories in reverse: We put about 14 times more food into a steer than we get out of it.
-So we're running 14x as many tractors, using 14x as much labor, flying 14x as many crop-spraying planes, etc. (The reasons a typical diet uses only 3.6x as much as a meatless diet instead of 14x are that other meats aren't quite as inefficient as beef, and that meat-eaters also eat plant foods.)
-As a result, it takes 145 times more energy to produce beef than potatoes.
+So we're running 14x as many tractors, using 14x as much labor, flying 14x as many crop-spraying planes, etc. (The reasons a typical diet uses only twice as much as a meatless diet instead of 14x are that other meats aren't quite as inefficient as beef, and that meat-eaters also eat plant foods.)
+Here's how energy-intensive beef is: It takes 145 times more energy to produce beef than potatoes.

 Grass-fed beef is not the answer for a whole host of reasons, the most important being that there is not nearly enough grazing land in the U.S. to raise as much beef as Americans currently eat.